fahdi/theme-my-login/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fixed a bug that incorrectly determined current user role

 = 3.1 =
 * Added the ability to specify URL's for widget 'Dashboard' and 'Profile' links per user role